kuahcurry/downBot/README.md

 # ⚡ downBot: Remote PC Shutdown & Power Control via Telegram

 Ever wished you could shut down your PC from your bed?
 Now you can. **downBot** is a Telegram bot that lets you control your Windows computer's power state remotely whether its shutdown, restart, sleep, or hibernate — all from a simple tap in Telegram.
 Oh, and yes, she even comes with timers and cancel buttons.
 Pretty cool for a small insignificant project, no?
+Keep in mind that this bot is currently in post-development state!

 ---